LanaRyashchenko/rsschool-cv/cv.md

 ## About Myself

 I have financial education and for a long period of time I worked in insurance company.
 On maternity leave I started my acquaintance with programming with Harvard online course CS50.
 Sucsessfully finished it with final project on Python I continued to learn this language.
 Also I began learning Wordpress for my own needs.
-But it wasn't as interesting as writing code so I finished some course on Udemy to try some new things.
-This way diside to deepen my knowledge in JS.
+But it wasn't as interesting as writing code so I finished some courses on Udemy to try some new things.
+This way I dicided to deepen my knowledge in JS.
 Being an active, curious person I like challenging tasks and aimed at solving problems.
 I am persistent and purposeful with high level of self-organization.